mathischeap/phyem/web/source/contact.rst

 Contact
 =======

-On this page, you can find contact of the maintainer or send us a message throught the :ref:`message-form`.
+On this page, you can find contact of the maintainer or send us a message through the :ref:`message-form`.

 ------------
 Maintainer🛠️